1920 Half Dollar Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Liberty’s striding figure on 1920 half dollars captures the optimistic spirit of post-World War I America with remarkable artistic depth.
 The flowing robes create dynamic movement across the coin’s surface, with intricate fold lines that showcase the die engraver’s skill in translating Weinman’s vision into precious metal.

-The inscription “LIBERTY” sweeps across the upper rim with bold, confident lettering that mirrors the figure’s forward momentum.
+The inscription “LIBERTY” sweeps across the upper rim with bold, confident lettering that mirrors Liberty’s forward momentum.
 Below, the date “1920” appears in crisp numerals positioned at the coin’s base, framed by the dramatic sweep of Liberty’s gown.

-Liberty’s outstretched left arm reaches toward the dawn while her right hand grasps symbolic branches of laurel and oak—representing peace and strength respectively—details that remain sharp on well-preserved specimens.
+Liberty’s outstretched left arm reaches toward the dawn while her right hand grasps symbolic branches of laurel and oak — representing peace and strength respectively — details that remain sharp on well-preserved, strongly struck specimens.

 The Reverse of the 1920 Half Dollar